Axl Rose: Early life

-The Bailey household was very religious; Rose and his family attended a Pentecostal church, where he was required to attend services three to eight times per week and even taught Sunday school.
-Rose later recalled an oppressive upbringing, stating, "We'd have televisions one week, then my stepdad would throw them out because they were Satanic.
-I wasn't allowed to listen to music.
+The Bailey household was deeply religious.
+Rose attended a Pentecostal church multiple times per week and taught Sunday school.
+He later described the environment as oppressive, recalling: "We'd have televisions one week, then my stepdad would throw them out because they were Satanic...
 Women were evil.
+Everything was evil".

-Everything was evil."
-He accused his stepfather of physically abusing him and his siblings and sexually abusing his sister.
-Rose found solace in music from an early age.
-He sang in the church choir from the age of five, and performed at services with his brother and sister under the name the Bailey Trio.
-At Jefferson High School, he participated in the school chorus and studied piano.
-A second baritone, Rose began developing "different voices" during chorus practice to confuse his teacher.
-He eventually formed a band with his friends, one of whom was Jeff Isbell, later known as Izzy Stradlin.
-He also befriended a girl called Anna Hoon, who would later introduce him to her little brother, Shannon.
+Music became a refuge.
+Rose sang in the church choir from age five and performed with his siblings as the Bailey Trio.
+At Jefferson High School, he joined the chorus and studied piano.
+A second baritone, he developed "different voices" during practice to confuse his teacher.
+He later formed a band with friends, including Jeff Isbell (later Izzy Stradlin), and befriended future musicians Shannon Hoon (Blind Melon) and Paul Tobias, who would co-write songs with Rose and join Guns N' Roses in the mid-1990s.

-At the age of 17, while going through insurance papers in his parents' home, Rose learned of his biological father's existence, and he unofficially readopted his birth name.
-However, he referred to himself only as W. Rose, because he did not want to share a first name with his biological father.
-Following the discovery of his true family origins, Rose became a local juvenile delinquent in Lafayette; he was arrested more than twenty times on charges such as public intoxication and battery, and served jail terms up to three months.
-After Lafayette authorities threatened to charge him as a habitual criminal, Rose moved to Los Angeles, California, in December 1982.
-After moving to Los Angeles, he became so engrossed in his band AXL that his friends suggested he call himself Axl Rose.
-He legally changed his name to W. Axl Rose prior to signing his contract with Geffen Records in March 1986.
+At 17, Rose discovered his birth name while reviewing insurance papers and began using W. Rose, avoiding "William" to distance himself from his biological father.
+The revelation marked a turning point.
+He became involved in delinquent behavior in Lafayette, was arrested more than 20 times, and served jail terms of up to three months.
+After being threatened with habitual offender charges, he moved to Los Angeles in December 1982.

+In Los Angeles, Rose immersed himself in the band AXL, prompting friends to suggest the name "Axl Rose".
+He legally adopted the name W. Axl Rose prior to signing with Geffen Records in March 1986.